Frequently Asked Questions

 How are scholarship funds disbursed?

 Scholarship funds are disbursed directly to the program once all paperwork has been processed.
 It is our hope that programs do not require families to submit payment up front to their program of choice.
-Our office is in touch with individual programs staff and we hope that the programs will wait for scholarship funds to be paid out by New York State.
+Our office is in touch with individual program staff and we hope that the programs will wait for scholarship funds to be paid out by New York State.
 However, individual program policies are not in our control.

 Can I get a scholarship to more than one program?